CuriousOne23/WhenMathPrays/docs/Geometry_of_Meaning_Relation_and_Dynamic_Information_grok.md

 ### **4.7 Coordinate Systems and the Geometry of Internal Mapping**

 A system does not alter the relational manifold itself.
-The geometry is **given** — the structure of possible relations, the space in which viability, capacity, and influence are defined.
+The geometry is **given** — the structure of possible relations — the space in which all possible meanings and influences exist.
 What *does* change is the system’s **coordinate system**: its internal mapping of that geometry.

 A coordinate system is the set of distinctions, sensitivities, and relational frames through which the system interprets and responds to patterns.
 It is dynamic, but not arbitrary.
 Its evolution is bounded by the system’s **constraints** — the structural limits that determine which internal reorganizations are possible.